1 The Role of Analytics in Accounting

 Analytics in accounting takes three forms.
 Descriptive analytics summarizes historical data to explain what happened.
 Predictive analytics uses historical patterns to forecast future outcomes.
 Prescriptive analytics recommends actions by optimizing objectives subject to constraints.
 Most accounting analytics work is descriptive or predictive, and doing this work well requires both technical skill and professional judgment.

-Every analytical project follows a consistent workflow: define the question, access the data, prepare and clean the data, analyze it, visualize the results, and communicate findings.
+Every analytical project follows a consistent workflow.
+The accountant defines the question, accesses the data, prepares and cleans the data, analyzes it, visualizes the results, and communicates findings.
 This workflow provides the organizing thread for the entire book.
 The chapters are arranged so that students develop foundational skills in Parts I through IV and then apply them in integrated, multi-tool projects in Part V.

 Accounting analytics.
 The application of data extraction, preparation, analysis, and visualization techniques to financial and operational data for the purpose of supporting financial reporting, managerial decision-making, and audit assurance.